learn-academy-2022-charlie/week-1-assessment-Tactika/interview-questions.md

 Research and define the following terms to the best of your ability.

 1. Higher Order Functions:

+    > Functions that take in a function as an arguement or return a function.

 2. Jest:

+    > A javascript testing framework.

 3. Objects:

+    > Objects a stand alone entity, with a properties and type.
+Objects have properties which define their characteristics.

 4. Method:

+    > Methods are the actions that can be performed on objects.

 5. Classes:

+    > Classes are blueprints for creating objects.